Michael Krohn-Dehli: International career

-Krohn-Dehli made his debut for the Denmark national football team in a Euro 2008 qualification match against Liechtenstein on 11 October 2006.
+Krohn-Dehli made his debut for the Denmark national team in a Euro 2008 qualification match against Liechtenstein on 11 October 2006.

 Krohn-Dehli scored the only goal in Denmark's 1–0 victory over the Netherlands in UEFA Euro 2012.
 After that match, Krohn-Dehli said he was satisfied with scoring and told reporters after the game, "It's a little bit special for me as I played for eight years in Holland and have a Dutch girlfriend, so I think the whole family was cheering in Holland".
 He also scored the lone goal for Denmark in the final group stage game against Germany, a 1–2 loss.

-In May 2018 he was named in Denmark's preliminary 35-man squad for the 2018 FIFA World Cup in Russia, returning after a 3 years absence.
+In May 2018 he was named in Denmark's preliminary 35-man squad for the 2018 FIFA World Cup in Russia, returning after a 3-year absence.

 After the World Cup, he announced his retirement from the national team.